 Dr. Sepideh Hariri received her PhD in Physics with a research focus in Biophysics and Medical Imaging, from University of Waterloo, Ontario, Canada, in 2013.
 Since then, she has been an active educator and researcher.
 Sepideh also received her BSC in Physics from Amirkabir University of Technology in Iran and her MSc in Applied Mathematics and Statistics from Iran University of Science and Technology.
-Following her lifelong passion for exploring the deeper dimensions of life and empowering others to find wellbeing, Sepideh is joyfully serving the center as the Program Manager and is an Instructor of Anesthesia at HMS.
+Following her lifelong passion for exploring the deeper dimensions of life and empowering others to find well-being, Sepideh joyfully serves the center as the Program Manager and is an Instructor of Anesthesia at HMS.
 Her current research is focused on the use of meditation-based interventions to better understand and enhance brain health, cognition, and optimal aging.

 Preeti completed her residency in Internal Medicine at Kathmandu University before shifting her focus to pursue a career in global health.
-Preeti has a Masters of Public Health (MPH) from the University of Sydney and is now pursuing a Masters in Global Project Management (MGPM) from Torrens University to add leadership and management frameworks to her repertoire.
-She joined Dr. Subramaniam’s lab in July of 2019 as a Clinical Research Fellow and has since focused on mindfulness-based studies.
-Preeti is interested in topics relating to mind-body therapies, and her strong understanding of study design, implementation, data analysis, and project management for mind-body intervention (MBI) research.
+Preeti has a Masters of Public Health from the University of Sydney and a Diploma in Global Project Management from Torrens University with an emphasis on leadership and management.
+She joined Dr. Subramaniam’s lab in July 2019 as a Clinical Research Fellow where she executed study design & implementation, data analysis, and project management for mind-body intervention (MBI) research.
 Her work in these trials has resulted in multiple publications in reputed peer-reviewed journals along with articles in the Harvard Health Blog.
 Her current research focuses on the impact of MBI on various clinical populations (e.g.: Long Covid & Parkinson's Disease).
 She aspires to eventually impact policy changes to address disparities in access to holistic healthcare.

 Tanvi Khera, MD Clinical Research Fellow

-Dr. Khera recently completed her residency in Anesthesiology and Critical Care from Government Medical College in Chandigarh, India and joined the team in July of 2019 as a Clinical Research Fellow.
+Dr. Khera trained in Anesthesiology and Critical care from Government Medical College, Chandigarh, India and joined the team as a Post Doctoral clinical research fellow in July 2019.
 She works on research projects that seek to establish the cause-and-effect relationship between the post-operative state and cognitive dysfunction.
 Her research interests include improving perioperative patient outcomes, pain management, and developing safe anesthesia practices.

 Akshaj Joshi, BA Clinical Research Assistant